 Box Type: 'icbr' Container: ItemPropertyContainerBox Mandatory: No Quantity: Zero or One

-The ItemCompressedByteRangesBox describes the byte ranges of compressed data for an item.
+The GenericallyCompressedItemExtentsInfoBox describes the extents of compressed data for an item.

-The ItemCompressedByteRangesBox shall be present for any item with an associated essential property of type 'cmpC' (CompressionConfigurationBox) for which compressed_range_type has a value other than 0.
-When not present, this implies that a single byte range covering the complete item data is used.
+The GenericallyCompressedItemExtentsInfoBox shall be present for any item with an associated essential property of type 'cmpC' (CompressionConfigurationBox) for which compressed_entity_type has a value other than 0.
+When not present, this implies that a single extent covering the complete item data is used.

-The sum of the size of all ranges described by a ItemCompressedByteRangesBox shall be equal to the size of the item.
+The sum of the size of all extents described by a GenericallyCompressedItemExtentsInfoBox shall be equal to the size of the item.

-EDITOR’S NOTE: the use of offsets within the range description changes the behavior of a file reader, as the bytes for an item cannot be fetched from mdat without looking at the ItemCompressedByteRangeInfo.
+EDITOR’S NOTE: the use of offsets within the extent description changes the behavior of a file reader, as the bytes for an item cannot be fetched from mdat without looking at the GenericallyCompressedItemExtentsInfoBox .
 For safety purposes, we should have a signaling in the CompressionConfigurationBox.
 Contributions on this topic are expected.

 Syntax

+The dependent class compressed_gc_extent_info is as defined in clause 8.3.2.

-aligned(8) class ItemCompressedByteRangeInfo extends FullBox('icbr', version, flags=0) {
+aligned(8) class GenericallyCompressedItemExtentsInfoBox extends ItemFullProperty('icbr', version, flags=0) {

-unsigned int(32) num_ranges;
+unsigned int(32) num_gc_extents;

-for (int r = 0; r < num_ranges; r++) { if (version==1) {
+for (int r = 0; r < num_gc_extents; r++) { if (version==1) {

-compressed_range_info(64, 64);
+compressed_gc_extent_info(64, 64);

-} else if (version==0) { compressed_range_info(32, 32);
+} else if (version==0) { compressed_gc_extent_info(32, 32);

 }